WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 ####<a id="ballsbins">Balls and Bins</a>

-If we randomly toss identical balls into _b_ bins (1 through _b_) and assuming the tosses are independent with an equal chance of ending up in any bin, we have the probability that a tossed ball lands in any given bin as `1/b` of success (where success is falling into the given bin).
+If we randomly toss identical balls into 'b' bins (1 through 'b') and assuming the tosses are independent with an equal chance of ending up in any bin, we have the probability that a tossed ball lands in any given bin as `1/b` of success (where success is falling into the given bin).
 The ball tossing can be seen as a sequence of __Bernoulli trials__ (i.e. a binomial trial, a random experiment where there are exactly two possible outcomes; success and failure).
 This answers questions like:

 *  How many balls fall in a given bin?
 *  How many balls must we toss, on average, until a given bin contains a ball?